Skip to Main Content

 • Be responsible for the production and quality control of journal content.

-• Undergraduate journals must designate a faculty sponsor, who would agree to maintain contact with the library and your editorial team.
+• Undergraduate journals must have a faculty sponsor, who provides advisory support to the editorial team.

 • Represent the journal editorial team in liaising with the library.